1106-lu/QNNs/README.md

 or simulate the circuits on a more efficient simulator (like [qsim](https://github.com/quantumlib/qsim) built on C++).
 On the other hand, is an inefficient model overall, I have that feeling, and you probably have it too.
 There isn't a proper use of quantum superposition or entanglement on this model, the two powerful advantages of quantum computing.
-I also think that is too simple to be efficient, we need something more complicated to get some good results, like a sentence o word embedding based on superposition and entanglement for example.
+I also think that is too simple to be efficient, we need something more complicated to get good results, like a sentence o word embedding based on superposition and entanglement for example.